What’s the Best Trade Show Venue in Las Vegas? The METS Are Here to Help You Decide

 The LVCC recently began a multi-year expansion.
 Unlike MGM, they included a $30 million information technology and wireless upgrade as part of the $890 million project price tag.
 This is in addition to Elon Musk’s People Mover that will operate far underground.

-All of this means that the LVCC will continue to be a very competitive venue for years to come—not to mention pretty darn cool, even 40 feet under.
+All of this means that the LVCC will continue to be a very competitive trade show and expo venue for years to come—not to mention pretty darn cool, even 40 feet under.

 At one million square feet (not including the Events Center), Mandalay Bay Convention Center is one of the largest privately owned and operated convention centers in the world.
 It is at the south end of the MGM-owned properties of Excalibur, Luxor, Mandalay Bay, Delano, and the Four Seasons.